dotnet/msbuild/Documentation/specs/runtime-configuration-file.md

 * `rollForwardOnNoCandidateFx` - Determines roll-forward behavior of major and minor.
 Only applies to `production` releases.
 Values: 0(Off), 1 (roll forward on [minor]), 2 (Roll forward on [major] and [minor])
  See [roll-forward-on-no-candidate documentation](https://github.com/dotnet/core-setup/blob/master/Documentation/design-docs/roll-forward-on-no-candidate-fx.md) for more information.
 * `frameworks` - This is an optional array added in 3.0 that allows multiple frameworks to be specified.
 The `name`, `version`, `applyPatches` and `rollForwardOnNoCandidateFx` properties are available.
 The `framework` section is no longer necessary in 3.0, but if present is treated as if it was the first framework in the `frameworks` section.
 The presence of frameworks in this section (or the `framework` section) indicates that the application is a framework-dependent app.
 See the notes at the end of this document for more information.
+* `additionalProbingPaths` - Optional property which specifies additional paths to consider when looking for dependencies.
+The value is either a single string, or an array of strings.
+* `tfm` - Optional string value which specifies the Target Framework Moniker.

 These settings are read by host (apphost or dotnet executable) to determine how to initialize the runtime.
 All versions of the host **must ignore** settings in this section that they do not understand (thus allowing new settings to be added in later versions).

 ### `compilationOptions` Section (`.deps.json`)

 This section is created during build from the project's settings.
 The exact settings found here are specific to the compiler that produced the original application binary.
 Some example settings include: `defines`, `languageVersion` (e.g. the version of C# or VB), `allowUnsafe` (a C# option), etc.
+This section is ignored by the runtime host.
+It is only potentially used by the application itself.

 ### `runtimeTarget` Section (`.deps.json`)